 MD Registration & Student Records

-NYU Grossman Long Island School of Medicine’s Office of Registration and Student Records supports students with the practical aspects of their medical education.
-We assist with registration, manage academic records, maintain course catalogs, and help with class schedules.
+NYU Grossman Long Island School of Medicine’s Office of Registration and Student Records supports students in all aspects of their medical education.
+We assist with academic calendars, maintain course catalogs, manage course registration and lotteries, and maintain academic records.
+The RSR office also provides support for extramural rotations, licensure exams, residency applications, and the residency match process.

-All students enrolled at NYU Grossman Long Island School of Medicine are protected under the Family Educational Rights and Privacy Act (FERPA) and by NYU’s FERPA policy.
-Please note that in addition to the directory information outlined in NYU’s FERPA policy, NYU Grossman Long Island School of Medicine considers Phase 3 student National Resident Matching Program (NRMP) data to be directory information.
+Students enrolled at NYU Grossman Long Island School of Medicine are protected under the Family Educational Rights and Privacy Act (FERPA) and by NYU’s FERPA policy.
+Please note that in addition to the directory information outlined in NYU’s FERPA policy, NYU Grossman Long Island School of Medicine considers student match results, through the National Resident Matching Program (NRMP), to be directory information.
 Specific guidelines outlined in the FERPA apply to accessing educational records.

 Academic Calendars